tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Function code section](Images/convertUSD-function-code.png)

-Open [lesson slides](#) and show students the anatomy of the lambda function you are going to use.
+Open slides and show students the anatomy of the lambda function you are going to use.
 Comment to students that this code can be used as a boilerplate template to code business logic for extending Amazon Lex bots functionality.

 ![Lambda function anatomy](Images/lambda-function-anatomy.png)